-Since 2013 I have been developing Books.
-Books are multidisciplinary, and do not depend on a uniform approach or presentation form.
-Books have been presented as installations, websites, editions or publications.
-The work is ‘rhizomatic’ or aspires to be.
-I use the term 'rhizome' to describe and contextualize my work.
+All my work has the title 'Book'.
+It indicates that the work is a bundling of information that can be read, stored, reproduced, distributed and presented.
+I use the term 'rhizome' to describe and contextualize my ideas.
 A rhizome is a rootstock.
 The essence of a rhizome is that it has neither a beginning or an end; it is a complex of links and connections within a structure that does not lend itself to centralized control.
 Many wild plants, often seen as weeds, have rhizomes.

 Reality is too often presented as a flawless, unified whole, and photos are used as true cut outs of reality, they cloud our vision rather than clarify it.

 We have a natural tendency to fill in everything